usuaero/MachUpX/How_To_Create_Input_Files.md

                         Specifies which definition of state is to be used.
 If given as "rigid_body", the following keys must be specified within "state" (not as part of "type"):

-                    "position" : (vector)
+                    "position" : (vector, optional)
                         Position of the origin of the aircraft's body-fixed coordinate system in flat-earth coordinates.
+Defaults to [0,0,0]

                     "velocity" : (vector)
                         Velocity of the aircraft in flat-earth coordinates.

-                    "orientation" : (vector)
+                    "orientation" : (vector, optional)
                         Orientation of the aircraft in flat-earth coordinates.
 If this is a 3-element vector it is assumed an Euler angle formulation is used.
 If this is a 4-element vector it is assumed a quaternion formulation is used.
+Defaults to aligning the body-fixed frame with the flat-earth frame.

-                    "rates" : (vector)
+                    "angular_rates" : (vector, optional)
                         Angular rate of the aircraft in flat-earth coordinates.
+Defaults to [0,0,0]

                     If "type" is specified as "aerodynamic", the following keys must be specified:

-                    "position" : (vector)
+                    "position" : (vector, optional)
                         Position of the origin of the aircraft's body-fixed coordinate system in flat-earth coordinates.
+Defaults to [0,0,0].

-                    "rates" : (vector)
+                    "angular_rates" : (vector, optional)
                         Angular rate of the aircraft in flat-earth coordinates.
+Defaults to [0,0,0].

                     "V_mag" : (float)
                         Magnitude of the local wind vector.

-                    "alpha" : (float)
+                    "alpha" : (float, optional)
                         Aerodynamic angle of attack.
+Defaults to 0.

-                    "beta" : (float)
+                    "beta" : (float, optional)
                         Aerodynamic sideslip angle.
+Defaults to 0.

                 "control_state" : (dict, optional)
                     Describes the control deflections.
 The number and names of controls are arbitrary and